Jan 23, 2020

 We get it – it’s a new year and maybe you’re looking to fulfill a few of those New Year’s resolutions.
 If getting moving is on your list, we’ve got five great ways to enjoy the Presidio.
 From beautiful trail adventures to intense rock-climbing experiences, there’s something for everyone!

 Rent a bike from Presidio Sports Basement, hop on an E-bike, or bring your own wheels and take an epic ride on the park’s 25 miles of bikeways.
 With plenty of picturesque places to stop – like Fort Point, Inspiration Point, the Golden Gate Bridge – biking around the Presidio is an exciting way get your body moving while enjoy some amazing scenery!

 Parents know that when the kids are on the move, you’re most likely on the move, too!
-So join your tykes for swimming at Presidio Community YMCA get hopping at House of Air trampoline park, practice hitting at Batter’s Box, or fly a kite on the Main Parade Ground!
+So join your tykes for swimming at Presidio Community YMCA get hopping at House of Air trampoline park, or fly a kite on the Main Parade Lawn!

 Photo of yoga at Presidio Picnic by Charity Vargas.

 If you’re looking for something completely different, Movement might be for you.
 Open to all ages and experience levels, the gym offers 45-foot high climbing walls and 25,000 square feet of state-of-the-art climbing terrain – all with beautiful views of the Crissy Field waterfront.
 Beginners can learn the ropes with introductory lessons that come with rental gear.
 You can also feel good knowing that the company donates $1 per member every month to a cause related to climbing, the community, or the environment.